-Culinary Crafts loved participating in the Clear the Air Challenge every year.
+Culinary Crafts loves participating in Utah’s Clear the Air Challenge every year.
 In 2018 we were one of the winners of the challenge, and were featured on the Clear the Air website.
 We put fliers up at the office to remind our staff to log their trips.
-We also had a milk and cookies kick-off event where our employees snacked on car shaped cookies.
+We also had a milk and cookies kick-off event where our employees snacked on car-shaped cookies.
 We even put a bike in our front office for employees to use instead of driving!
 We do similar things every year to keep our staff motivated and educated about the issue.

-When we first started using biodegradable disposables other caterers called us to get our opinions about which companies offer the best biodegradable items.
+When we started using biodegradable disposables, other caterers called us to get our opinions about which companies offer the best biodegradable items.
 As a leading eco-friendly catering business, we were happy to refer new customers to our environmentally responsible suppliers!

-Not only are they made of renewable resources (fast growing bamboo or fallen leaves), once they’ve been used at an event we separate and send them off to our county compost service via Momentum One recycling, thus completing a sustainable cycle of event disposables.
-Our favorite suppliers right now are: VerTerra and Bambu.
-They offer stylish small plates, eating utensils, “boats” and chopsticks!
+Not only are they made of renewable resources (fast-growing bamboo or fallen leaves), but once they’ve been used at an event we separate and send them off to our county compost service via Momentum One recycling, thus completing a sustainable cycle of event disposables.
+Our favorite suppliers right now are VerTerra and Bambu.
+They offer stylish small plates, eating utensils, “boats,” and chopsticks!

-Our Tasting Room office and venue in Salt Lake City was 100% incandescent and florescent when we purchased it, it is now ~50% LED.
+Our Tasting Room office and venue in Salt Lake City was 100% incandescent and fluorescent when we purchased it; it is now 50% LED.

-We also now have enough electrical power in the parking lot to preheat the diesel engines in the fleet, saving fuel and reducing emissions during cold weather.
+We also now have enough electrical power in our Pleasant Grove parking lot to preheat the diesel engines in the fleet, saving fuel and reducing emissions during cold weather.

 Amazing but true, this company makes their disposables from fallen leaves and water.
 That’s all!
 Their plates, bowls, and serving dishes are biodegradable, compostable, durable, lightweight, convenient, and downright stylish.
 We love these and so do our guests.
 Visit them at www.verterra.com